sermon: Self-Government and Responsibility (Part Three)

 Everybody will be feeling the pressure, not just Christians.
 Yet life is going to go on pretty much the way that it always has, with little or no interruption, no turning from what we might say are normal routines.

 He is talking about the same period of time that we are talking about here; the same period of time that Jesus was talking about in Matthew 24—wave after wave of distress, of pressure, coming upon people.
-There is an awareness of trouble and yet they are saying "peace."
-They must not be asking the right questions They must be ignoring something as well and so in verse 6, Paul says,
+There is an awareness of trouble and yet they are saying, "peace."
+They must not be asking the right questions They must be ignoring something as well.

 I Thessalonians 5:6 Therefore let us not sleep, as others do. . .